paylogic/balrog/README.rst

 Usage
 ------

+Permission is needed to access a resource or to perform an action.
+Permissions are grouped in the roles and roles are grouped in the policies.

-The entry point where permission is being checked is the Policy.
+The entry point where a permission is being checked is the Policy.
 Define an instance of the Policy and specify the list of roles it works with.

+Project can contain multiple policies that serve different purposes.

 Permission declaration: